-No. If you have been taking tramadol you should not just stop suddenly (also called “cold turkey”).
-Stopping could cause you to go into withdrawal.
+No. If you have been taking tramadol regularly you should not just stop suddenly (also called “cold turkey”).
+Stopping an opioid medication suddenly could cause you to go into withdrawal.
+More research is needed to know how going through withdrawal might affect a pregnancy.
 Talk with your healthcare provider about the risks and benefits of continuing or stopping your medication.
-Any reduction in your tramadol should be done slowly, and under the direction of your healthcare provider.
+Any reduction in your tramadol should be done under the direction of your healthcare provider.

 Does taking tramadol during my pregnancy increase the chance of miscarriage?

+Miscarriage can occur in any pregnancy.
 There is only one small abstract on tramadol and miscarriage.
-That report did not find a higher chance for miscarriage than among the risk for any woman in the general population to have a miscarriage.
+That report did not find a higher chance for miscarriage.
 Studies are needed to answer this question.

-Will taking tramadol during pregnancy affect my baby’s behavior or cause learning problems?
+Will taking tramadol during pregnancy affect my child’s behavior or cause learning problems?

-Studies find that pregnant women who take opioids in higher doses or for longer than recommended by their health care providers (i.e. “misuse” or “abuse” opioids) have an increased chance for pregnancy problems.
-These include poor growth of the baby, stillbirth, premature delivery, and c-section.
-Some women who abuse opioids also have other habits that can result in health problems for both the mother and the baby.
-For example, poor diet choices can lead to mothers not having enough nutrients to support a healthy pregnancy and could increase the chance of miscarriage or premature birth.
-Sharing needles to inject opioids increases the risk of getting diseases like hepatitis C and/or HIV, which can cross the placenta and infect the baby.
+Studies find that pregnant women who take opioids in higher doses or for longer than recommended by their healthcare providers (i.e. misuse or abuse opioids) have an increased risk for pregnancy problems.
+These include poor growth of the baby, stillbirth, premature delivery, and the need for C-section.
+Some women who misuse opioids also have unhealthy lifestyles that can result in health problems for both the mother and the baby.
+For example, poor diet choices can lead to mothers not having enough nutrients to support a healthy pregnancy and could increase the chance of miscarriage and premature birth.
+Sharing needles to inject opioids increases the risk of getting diseases like hepatitis C and/or HIV which can cross the placenta and infect the baby.

 Can I breastfeed my baby if I am taking tramadol?

-Tramadol has been found to enter breast milk in low amounts.
+Speak to your health care provider about your pain and medications that may be used while you are breastfeeding.
+Tramadol has been found to enter breast milk in low levels.
 A study of 75 newborns whose mother took tramadol for c-section pain found no extra problems compared to other opioid medications that the mother took after delivery.

-However, the FDA recommends that tramadol not be used during breastfeeding due to concerns that the medication could build up in the baby’s system and cause problems, such as difficulty breathing or not waking to feed.
+However, the FDA recommends that tramadol not be used during breastfeeding due to concerns that the medication could build up to high levels in the baby’s system and cause problems, such as difficulty breathing or not waking to feed.
+There have been a few case reports of infant death with the use of some opioids while breastfeeding.
 If tramadol is used during breastfeeding, the baby should be watched very carefully for any signs of being very sleepy or having a hard time breathing.
-The baby’s health care provider should be contacted right away if your baby has any problems.
-Be sure to talk to your health care provider about all your breastfeeding questions.
+The baby’s healthcare provider should be contacted right away if there are any problems.
+Be sure to talk to your healthcare provider about all your breastfeeding questions